diferdin/CheckoutKata/README.md

 ###Extensibility
-I decided to use one class (SpecialPrice) to model both the standard item price and multi-priced offers; in a real environment this would probably not be a good solution ( for instance a better one may be to model standard and special prices for the suitable offers), however in this specific case I decided that it was not necessary and keeping complexity low was more important.
+I decided to use one class (SpecialPrice) to model both the standard item price and multi-priced offers; in a real environment this would probably not be a good solution ( for instance a better one may be to model standard and quantity prices for the suitable offers), however in this specific case I decided that it was not necessary and keeping complexity low was more important.